International Hope School Bangladesh: Curriculum

 IHSB is an English medium school having classes from Toddler through higher secondary level.
 The school follows the Cambridge IGCSE and GCE system and prepares the students for O-level and A-level examinations.
 English is taught from an early age.
 The British Council has partnered with the school since May 2015, teaching English language reading and writing skills to children between 11 and 13 years old at the Uttara campus.
 Bengali language classes are compulsory for students with Bangladeshi roots.
 Religious studies classes are compulsory for Muslim students.

 Students

 There are about 2000 students.
 17% of the students are from countries outside Bangladesh, including Malaysia, Canada, Philippines, USA, UK, Saudi Arabia, Sudan, Scotland, Egypt, Pakistan, Yemen, Iraq, China, Italy, Spain, Japan, Germany, Australia, Taiwan, India, Sri Lanka and Turkey.

-Events

-Bangla Olympiad

-Bangla Olympiad is an annual inter-school cultural event in Bangladesh, organized by International Hope School Bangladesh to celebrate the Bengali language and culture, especially around International Mother Language Day.
-Held in February, it includes competitions in essay writing, poetry recitation, music, painting, speech, dance, and quizzes.
-The 2025 edition, held on February 22, featured over 1,500 students from around 80 schools.
-The Olympiad promotes linguistic excellence among English-medium students and encourages pride in Bengali heritage.
-Prominent cultural figures often attend, and top participants are awarded in a grand ceremony.

-IHSB STEM Fest

-The IHSB STEM Fest is an inter‑school science, technology, engineering, and mathematics extravaganza hosted by International Hope School Bangladesh in Dhaka.
-Its 2025 edition took place from January 24–25 at the Uttara campus and featured innovative project showcases and STEM challenges designed to foster creativity, problem-solving, and collaboration among participating students.
-As one of the country’s largest school-level STEM festivals, the three-day event attracted numerous teams who presented hands-on experiments, engineering models, robotics, and programming exhibits, culminating in a grand gala and awards ceremony.